-In this blog, a sex crimes lawyer from Fortress Law Group addresses frequently asked questions about sexual assault in Ohio, including the definition of sexual assault, the potential penalties if convicted, and the steps you can take to protect your rights and defend yourself against these allegations.
+Accused of Sexual Assault in Ohio?
+A sex crimes lawyer from Fortress Law Group answers your FAQs, addressing the definition of assault, the potential penalties if convicted, and the steps you can take to protect your rights and defend yourself against these allegations.

-Remember, being accused of sexual assault does not automatically make you guilty, and with the right support, it is possible to fight back against these allegations and emerge with a favorable outcome.
-So, let’s dive in and explore the most frequently asked questions about sexual assault in Ohio.
+Remember, being accused of sexual assault does not automatically make you guilty.
+With the right legal support, you can fight back against these violent crime allegations and work toward a favorable outcome.
+So, let’s explore the most frequently asked questions about sexual assault in Ohio and how you can defend yourself.

-Before addressing frequently asked questions, it’s crucial to understand what constitutes sexual assault under Ohio law.
+Before addressing frequently asked questions, it’s crucial to understand what constitutes assault, specifically sexual assault, under Ohio law.
 Sexual assault in Ohio encompasses a range of non-consensual sexual activities and is prosecuted under Ohio statutes as indicated below, primarily focusing on the lack of consent and the nature of the sexual conduct.

 Rape (ORC § 2907.02): Ohio defines rape as engaging in sexual conduct with another individual without their consent, typically through force, threat of force, or when the person is unable to consent due to impairment or being underage.
 Examples include, but are not limited to, situations where the aggressor uses physical force or intimidation to compel submission.